ng-Classic/ng-classic/CONTRIBUTING.md

 # Contributing to Angular

-We would love for you to contribute to Angular Classicand help make it even better than it is today!
+We would love for you to contribute to Angular Classic and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)